lmapii/practical-zephyr/00_empty/readme.md

 - why ? the zephyr documentation is great and with lots of examples available, also easy to follow.
 - but .. it is easy to get lost in the dephts of the documentation.
 This guide walks you through the steps and pulls you back for when you might want to stop exploring.

-Goal: Learn the tools step by step, especially things like `west` which are a bit much
+TODO: Goal: Learn the tools step by step, especially things like `west` which are a bit much
+TODO: goal of this example

 ## Setup using the nRF Connect SDK